-the defeat of disobedience
+the school of suffering

 Reference: (This teaching was submitted by a member of our editorial team.)